Intervue/Data-structures-algorithms-for-interviews/README.md

 to the siblings which are children of the parent node along with this node.
 Representation is used to present trees having random number of children not necessary equal
 - Array representation of trees is used in case of heaps where going up and down is required.
 The disadvantage of using array is that if a tree is skewed, arrays have to be as large as 2^n for storing n values given indexes of parent and child which is not the case in case of heaps.
+- *Recursion will keep populating the stack until dealing with statements to be executed, once a definite value truthy or falsy is returned, it will then pop off the execution context that returned that value.
+It is important to even return a function because then stack will know that this function is going to return something which may be a another function being returned or a value.
+This is how it keeps going*

 # C Programming - Topic1: Introduction